 Mystic is home to the only steam-powered cider mill in America still cranking out sweet apple cider and potent hard cider.
 Each fall, B.F.
 Clyde’s Cider Mill is a family fun destination for apple cider donuts, fresh-pressed cider, and apple wine tastings.
 October and November weekends are the best time to go.
 That’s when you can see the old press in action, operating just as it has since 1881.

 Dine in a Treehouse

-Mystic has so many fun restaurants.
-When the weather’s sunny and warm, the one not to miss is The Treehouse at Oyster Club.
-It’s a breezy grown-up hangout high up in the trees, where happy hour--featuring $1 oysters and drink specials--lasts for two hours every day.
-As you might imagine, there can be a wait for this popular spot’s tables at meal times.
-So, go mid-afternoon, ask for a counter seat, and order appetizers, decadent lobster bisque and a local craft brew or two.Continue to 8 of 10 below.
+When the weather’s sunny and warm, one restaurant not to miss is The Treehouse at Oyster Club.
+It’s a breezy, grown-up hangout high up in the trees, where happy hour—featuring $1.00 oysters and drink specials—lasts for three hours every day.

 There can be a wait for this popular spot’s tables at meal times, so go mid-afternoon and ask for a counter seat.
 Once you get settled in, order some Quahog chowder, steamed mussels, the decadent lobster bisque and a local craft brew or two.
 The Treehouse is open from Memorial Day weekend through Columbus Day.